 Our public consultation

-We’ll hold public consultations for the local communities in Brinsworth, Chesterfield and High Marnham.
-These are designed to introduce our proposals and gain your feedback.
-Comments received at this point in the process will play an important part and help shape our plans ahead of the planning application, which we anticipate we’ll submit in early 2025.
+We’ve held public consultations for the local communities in Chesterfield and High Marnham, where we introduced our proposals and gained feedback.
+These comments will play an important part and help shape our plans ahead of the planning applications, which we anticipate we’ll submit in early 2025.

-Please do share your views, as well as any suggestions regarding what you’d like us to consider, as we continue to develop the project, by 11.59pm on Monday 20 May 2024.
+Please do share your views, as well as any suggestions regarding what you’d like us to consider as we continue to develop the project, by 11:59pm on Monday 17 June 2024.

-In the meantime, you can find information about the Brinsworth to High Marnham project on this page.
-Please check back here for more information on our proposals and how to submit your feedback when the consultation periods open.
+You can find information about the Brinsworth to High Marnham project on this page.

-We’ll hold a series of face-to-face events and online webinars to share more information about our proposals.
+We’ll hold a series of face-to-face events and an online webinar to share more information about our proposals.
 To find out about our consultation events in your area:

 View Brinsworth